-Find Michigan state and local veteran’s benefits including education, tax deductions, veterans homes, financial assistance, and more below.
+Find Michigan state and local veteran’s benefits including education, employment, tax deductions, veterans homes, financial assistance, and more below.
 The Great Lake State is home to over 600,000 veterans who can access these veterans benefits.

 Michigan Veteran Education Benefits

 Michigan offers tuition assistance for natural or adopted children of certain deceased or disabled veterans.
 Grant recipients must be Michigan residents between 16-26 years old to be eligible.
 The grants are distributed based on the student’s enrollment status, and full-time students are eligible to receive up to $2,800 per academic year.